2/1st Pioneer Battalion (Australia)

-The 2/1st Pioneer Battalion was a pioneer battalion of the Australian Army during World War II.
+The 2/1st Pioneer Battalion was a pioneer (military) battalion of the Australian Army during World War II.
 Raised in early 1940, the battalion served throughout the war, seeing action in North Africa, particularly around Tobruk in 1941, before being brought back to Australia in 1942.
 It later took part in the fighting against the Japanese in New Guinea in 1942–43, and then in Borneo in 1945.
 It was disbanded in early 1946.
 The battalion undertook both infantry and engineer tasks.

 History

 Formed in May 1940, the battalion's initial recruits were drawn from New South Wales, many of whom had previously served in the part-time Militia.
 Under the command of Lieutenant Colonel Patrick Macgillycuddy, a Staff Corps officer who had served during World War I, the unit completed basic training in various locations across the state including Greta and Dubbo.
 By June 1940, the battalion had grown to over 900-strong.
 In late September and early October 1940, the battalion departed for overseas, embarking on two Dutch transports: Johan de Witt from Sydney and Niew Zeeland from Melbourne.
 It was one of four pioneer battalions raised to provide engineer support to the 2nd Australian Imperial Force's four infantry divisions.
 Trained as infantry, the battalion undertook both the infantry and engineer support roles and was organised along conventional infantry lines with a headquarters and four companies – designated 'A' through to 'D' – but was made up of personnel with trade or practical skills and, within the divisional structure, the pioneers were administered as corps troops under the direction of the divisional engineer commander.

 After arriving in the Middle East in November 1940, the battalion was assigned to the Australian I Corps, serving in Palestine until early 1941.
 It then moved to the port of Tobruk, where it was allocated to the 6th Division and worked to repair the port's facilities, construct roads and collect captured engineering equipment.
 When the 6th Division was transferred to Greece, the 2/1st Pioneers remained in North Africa, supporting the 9th Division.
 The battalion subsequently took part in the Siege of Tobruk, remaining there for five months before being withdrawn when the bulk of Australian forces were relieved in September 1941.
 Its casualties at Tobruk amounted to 45 killed and 63 wounded; nine personnel were taken prisoner.